CAUSES OF ADOLESCENT GYNECOMASTIA

 DESCRIPTION OF THE NEW YORK ADOLESCENT MALE BREAST REDUCTION PROCEDURE

 Male breast reduction surgery is performed in our New York ambulatory operating room suite, which is a fully accredited (by The Joint Commission), hospital-type operating facility.
 The surgery takes 60-90 minutes under safe “twilight sleep” anesthesia (administered by a board-certified MD anesthesiologist).
 Thorough pre-operative testing is performed.
 (For a complete description of the operation, please see The Procedure elsewhere on this website).
 There is some soreness after surgery which is treated with appropriate analgesics.
 Most boys can return to school within 2-3 days after surgery and to active sports life within four weeks after the procedure.

 WHAT CAN BE EXPECTED AFTER GYNECOMASTIA SURGERY IN NEW YORK?

-An advantage of surgery on an adolescent is the excellent elasticity of the skin – even large breasts can be removed with significant and rapid tightening of the skin.
+An advantage of surgery on an adolescent is the excellent elasticity of the skin – even large breasts can be removed with a significant and rapid tightening of the skin.
 Young males are healthy and heal quite rapidly as well.
 Most gratifying is the rapid change in posture and overall attitude that occurs within a few days after surgery.
-These boys have more self confidence.
-They often sport a huge grin as they return for follow-up examination, standing up straight and frequently wearing a snug T-shirt for the first time in years.
+These boys have more self-confidence.
+They often sport a huge grin as they return for a follow-up examination, standing up straight and frequently wearing a snug T-shirt for the first time in years.
 Oftentimes, with their embarrassment now gone, they will hit the gym and in time have an excellent muscular physique.